 Since 2009, Texas South Wind Vineyard and Winery in South Texas have created some of Texas’s best white, red, and fruit wines.
 The vineyard is on 145 acres of farmland between two historic towns, Refugio and Goliad, a 45-minute drive north of Corpus Christi.
 The vineyard primarily uses Lenoir grapes to create its tasty spirits.
 They were offering about 20 varieties of wines ranging from peach fruit to Chardonnay and a black rose.
 Guests can order flights or sample six to eight wines for less than $10 per person.

 Sirens Call Winery is a small family winery that makes its own wine.
 It’s wine time on the Island.

 Address: 14225 S Padre Island Drive Ste.
 6, Corpus Christi, TX

 For more wineries near Corpus Christi, TX, be sure to do a Google search.

 Val Verde Winery – Mexico Border

 In Big Bend Country, Val Verde Winery sits as the oldest continuously operating winery in Texas and has called Del Rio home for more than 137 years.
 The winery and vineyard near the Mexican border are about a 2.5-hour drive west of San Antonio.
 Frank Qualia was an Italian winemaker who immigrated to the United States in 1883 and quickly realized Texas soil was suitable for raising Lenoir grapes.
 Since then, the family-owned winery has grown the grapes to create more than a dozen wine varieties.
 Some wines are produced using grapes from other Texas vineyards.
-The red and white spirits can be sampled via flights, such as the Sierra Madre Dry White and Merlot.
+The red and white spirits, such as the Sierra Madre Dry White and Merlot, can be sampled via flights.

 Grape Creek Vineyards – Fredericksburg & Georgetown